-For those volunteers who will participate in events or programs on a regular, on-going or long-term basis (more than 3 times per year) - will need to schedule an appointment with the St. Mary's County Sheriff's Office for LiveScan fingerprinting.
+For LEVEL 3 volunteers who will participate in events or programs on a regular, on-going or long-term basis they will need to schedule an appointment with the St. Mary's County Sheriff's Office for LiveScan fingerprinting.
 Follow the directions on the form for process.